shivannis/xandr-docs-public/xandr-docs/articles/bidders/currency-service.md

 ---
-Title : Currency Service
-Description : <b>Warning:</b> The API Currency Service is ms.date : 10/28/2023
+title : Bidders - Currency Service
-available to clients solely to reconcile amounts paid or received by them resulting from their transactions through the Xandr Platform and may not be used by clients for any other purpose.
+description : This page discusses about Currency service that shows you the list of currencies that you can set a line-item or insertion-order to use. ms.date : 11/21/2023

 ---

-# Currency Service
+# Bidders - Currency service

+> [!WARNING]
-<b>Warning:</b> The API Currency Service is
-available to clients solely to reconcile amounts paid or received by them resulting from their transactions through the Xandr Platform and may not be used by clients for any other purpose.
+> The API Currency Service is available to clients solely to reconcile amounts paid or received by them resulting from their transactions through the Xandr Platform and may not be used by clients for any other purpose.

 This is a read-only service that shows you the list of currencies that you can set a line-item or insertion-order to use.